t20/meetupslides/readme.md

 Contributing to this repo
 =========================

-This is an interesting application built using Flask (an awesome python micro framework) Redis, Twitter bootstrap, amazon S3 and is hosted on heroku.
+This is an interesting application built using Flask (an awesome python micro framework), Redis, Twitter bootstrap, amazon S3 and is hosted on heroku.

 Who can contribute?
 ===================